 We cannot guarantee representation.
 However, we can provide you with information that you may need to keep your home.
-Call NOW to get legal advice from an attorney.
+Call now to schedule an appointment.

 Self Help Center Receives 2011 Louis M. Brown Award

 The Self Help Center was selected as the recipient of the 2011 Louis M. Brown Award for Legal Access by the American Bar Association’s Standing Committee on the Delivery of Legal

 Learn what you can achieve at the Clerk's Self Help Centers.

 A Spanish interpreter may be requested by contacting the Hispanic Outreach Center at (727) 445-9734.

 St. Petersburg Self Help Center

 (Open Monday - Friday, 8:30a.m. - 4:30p.m.; Closed from 12:00 – 1:00 p.m.)

 545 First Ave.
 N., Room 103, St. Petersburg, FL 33701

 Phone: (727) 582-7941